thingsboard/thingsboard.github.io/_includes/templates/edge/hardware-requirements.md

+#### Edge hardware requirements
-Hardware requirements depend on an amount of devices connected to the system and GUI usage locally.
+Hardware requirements depend on an amount of devices connected to the edge and GUI usage locally.

 To run ThingsBoard Edge ***without*** heavily usage of GUI (local dashboards, device management etc.) and relatively small amount of devices (under 100) on a single machine you will need at least 1GB of RAM.